About Me

 In 2010, I published my memoir “Silverlands Growing Up at the Actors Orphanage.”
 I have served on several not-for-profit Boards, curated an art gallery in Old Chatham and had my poetry published.

 This new book “Rise Above It, Darling,” is a biographical memoir about my mother, Joan White, who worked for sixty-five years in the theatre both in England and North America.
 (Joan White was artistic director of the former Berkshire Playhouse in Stockbridge from 1960 to 1964.
-I also acted in several productions there).
+I acted in several productions there).

 Other pertinent information